lostintime/node-multiconsumer-kue/README.md

 bus.topic("my-topic").add("Hello World!")
 ```

-NOTE: Wrapper implementation is not removing consumer groups from `RedisLiveQueue` so once you're
+NOTE: Wrapper implementation is not removing consumer groups from `RedisLiveSet` so once you're
  not interested anymore for processing topic messages for specific `groupId` -
  you must remove that group and tasks manually